King Charles III has been diagnosed with cancer, will halt public duties as he undergoes treatment

 When U.K. monarchs had real power, news of illness was withheld for fear it might weaken their authority.
 The habit of secrecy lingered after royals became constitutional figureheads.

-The British public wasn’t told that Charles’ grandfather, King George VI, had lung cancer before his death in February 1952 at the age of 56.
+The British public wasn’t told that Charles’ grandfather, King George VI, had lung cancer before his death in February 1952 at the age of 56, and some historians have claimed that the king himself wasn’t told he was terminally ill.

+In the final years of Elizabeth's life. the public was told only that the queen was suffering from “mobility issues.”
+The cause of her death was listed on the death certificate simply as “old age.”

 Pat Price, founder of the Catch Up With Cancer campaign, said millions shared the “collective concern” for the king's health.

-Note: An earlier version of this story incorrectly said Prince William would oversee an investiture at Buckingham Palace.